austinbyers/esprima-ast-visitor/README.md

 # Esprima AST Visitor

-This provides a simple Python3 module for pre-order traversal of the JSON represetnation of an Esprima AST.
+This provides a simple Python3 module for pre-order traversal of an Esprima AST.

 ## JavaScript Parsing with Esprima
 [Esprima](http://esprima.org/) is a popular state-of-the-art JavaScript parser.